Standard score: Alternative calculation

 Though it should always be stated, the distinction between use of the population and sample statistics often is not made.
-In either case, the numerator and denominator of the equations have the same units of measure so that the units cancel out through division and z is left as a dimensionless quantity.

 Applications

 Z-test

 The z-score is often used in the z-test in standardized testing – the analog of the Student's t-test for a population whose parameters are known, rather than estimated.
 As it is very unusual to know the entire population, the t-test is much more widely used.